 For a list of Law Centres in the Greater Manchester area please click here.

-About the LSC The Legal Services Commission (LSC) runs the legal aid scheme in England and Wales.
+The Legal Services Commission (LSC) runs the legal aid scheme in England and Wales.

 They work in partnership with solicitors and not-for-profit organisations to provide information, advice and legal representation to people in need.

 90 Great Bridgewater Street